Imagine teaching a lesson and seeing a student’s hand go up. You call on them, and they ask, “When are we ever going to use this?”

 Meaningful instruction requires creating classroom experiences where students:

-- Understand and critique dominant cultural norms
+- Understand and critique long-standing norms

 - Examine their community’s social position